sallustius/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/plug_n_play.md

 [ComputeFiniteStrain](/ComputeFiniteStrain.md) in which an incremental form is employed such that the strain_increment and rotation_increment are calculated.

-With the TensorMechanics master action, the strain formulation can be set with the `strain= SMALL |
+With the TensorMechanics primary action, the strain formulation can be set with the `strain= SMALL |
 FINITE` parameter, as shown below.

 !listing modules/tensor_mechanics/test/tests/finite_strain_elastic/finite_strain_elastic_new_test.i